jaredboice/daniel-san/README.md

 };
 ```

-## EXCLUSIONS
+## Exclusions

-Exclusions will skip an event trigger entirely.
+Exclusions will skip an event trigger entirely. _(For Standard Operations making use of the modulus/cycle operators, exclusion hits will still cycle the modulus)_

 ```javascript